OGGM/oggm-edu/docs/notebooks_howto.rst

 .. image:: https://mybinder.org/badge_logo.svg
     :target: https://mybinder.org/v2/gh/OGGM/oggm-edu/master?filepath=experiments%2Fgetting_started_with_notebooks.ipynb

+Then choose the folder experiments.
+There the first notebook is getting_started_with_notebooks.

 If you are also new to python, be patient!
 We will provide an introduction to python for OGGM-Edu users here soon.

 Once you feel comfortable with Jupyter Notebooks, visit our :ref:`notebooks_list` list!